How to File a Washington LLC or Corporation Amendment

-Despite extensive planning for your business, situations will inevitably arise when you need to make changes to your Washington limited liability company (LLC).
-In some circumstances, these changes must be reported to the Secretary of State’s office by amending your business’s Certificate of Formation.
-By doing so, you ensure that the state and public at large are aware of the changes you’ve made.
+Despite extensive planning for your business, situations will inevitably arise when you need to make changes to your Washington limited liability company (LLC) or corporation.
+In some circumstances, these changes must be reported to the Secretary of State’s office by amending your business’s formation documents.
+By doing so, you help ensure that the state and public at large are aware of the changes you’ve made.
 This is an important compliance task that all Washington business owners should, but may not necessarily be, aware of.

 If this sounds complicated, don’t worry.
-Let’s take a closer look at how to amend your Washington LLC’s Certificate of Formation, when you need to do so, and how our compliance tools and service can make the process less stressful for you.
+Let’s take a closer look at how to amend your Washington LLC’s Certificate of Formation or your corporation’s Articles of Incorporation, when you need to do so, and how our compliance tools and service can make the process less stressful for you.

 • Name of the LLC